Governance, strategy and finance

 At UWE Bristol we aim to make the most of our ability to impact on the sustainability of the city region through various channels; through our leadership, our academic expertise and research, our students’ placements, projects and volunteering, and our involvement in key initiatives.

-Our commitment to the key sustainability grouping in Bristol, the Bristol Green Capital partnership has been significant over many years, in particular in taking forward its ambition to be European Green Capital, a period when UWE Bristol Professor Martin Bigg was chair.
+Our commitment to the key sustainability grouping in Bristol, the Bristol Green Capital partnership has been significant over many years.
 During the Bristol 2015 European Green Capital year, we were a strategic partner and strong supporter.
-Most recently we have been involved in the development of the partnership into a Community Interest Company and Professor James Longhurst, Assistant Vice-Chancellor is the Partnership interim chair.
+Most recently, we have been involved in the development of the partnership into a Community Interest Company and Professor James Longhurst, Assistant Vice-Chancellor, is a member of the board.